Joko Widodo: Governor of Jakarta

-Presidential candidacies
+Elections

+The media popularity of Jokowi on Indonesian politics and the Indonesian economy has been termed the "Jokowi Effect".
+When Jokowi was declared as a presidential candidate in the 2014 presidential election it is believed that the popularity of the Indonesian Democratic Party of Struggle was boosted to 30% in the 2014 legislative election.
+Meanwhile, in the capital market, the effect is said to have stimulated the Indonesian stock market and Rupiah, because Jokowi was regarded as having a clean track record.
+The Jokowi Effect was also commonly cited as a reason for Prabowo Subianto's victory in the 2024 Indonesian presidential election.

-2014
+2014 general election

 Megawati Sukarnoputri nominated Jokowi to be the presidential candidate of her party.
 During the campaign, a social media volunteer team, JASMEV, once made a provocative statement by threatening that Islam would not be given a space in Indonesia if Jokowi won the 2014 election.
 The group was paid IDR 500 million to campaign for the Joko Widodo-Jusuf Kalla ticket during the 2014 election.

 Following the release of Quick Count results from many different polls, Jokowi declared victory on 9 July.
 However, his opponent Prabowo also declared victory, creating confusion among the population.
 On 22 July, hours before the announcement of the election results, Prabowo withdrew.
 Jokowi's victory was expected and realised hours later.
 The General Elections Commission (KPU) gave him a close victory with 53.15% of the vote (almost 71 million votes), to Prabowo's 46.85% (62 million votes), though Prabowo's camp disputed these totals.

 After his victory, Jokowi stated that growing up under the authoritarian and corrupt New Order regime, he would have never expected someone with a lower-class background to become president.
-The New York Times reported him as saying, "now, it's quite similar to America, yeah?
-There is the American dream, and here we have the Indonesian dream".
-Jokowi was the first Indonesian president outside the military or the political elite, and the political commentator Salim Said gave the popular view of the politician as "someone who is our neighbour, who decided to get into politics and run for president".
+The New York Times reported him as saying, "Now, it's quite similar to America, yeah?
+There is the American dream, and here we have the Indonesian dream."
+Jokowi was the first Indonesian president outside the military or the political elite, and the political commentator Salim Said gave the popular view of the politician as "someone who is our neighbour, who decided to get into politics and run for president."